What is Kafka Connect—A complete guide

 This article provides a detailed overview of Kafka's architecture and its constituent components.
 We share several configuration options, code examples, and scenarios.
 We also discuss some limitations and best practices.

-Summary of key Kafka Connect components
+Summary of key Apache Kafka Connect components

 Kafka Connect workers

-In a distributed setup, workers coordinate task divisions and share metadata and configuration information.
+In a distributed setup, workers install connectors, coordinate task divisions and share metadata and configuration information.
 If a worker fails, another worker takes over the failed worker's tasks, provides fault tolerance, and ensures data processing is not disrupted.

 Code example to start new workers

-To start a worker, create a properties file - e.g., connect-worker-mysql.properties Each worker should have a unique group.id
+To start a worker, create a properties file - e.g., connect-worker-mysql.properties Each worker should have a unique group.id, and rest.port configuration.
+These are the mandatory attributes required to set up a worker.

 # connect-worker-mysql.properties